luckyhyosun/fullstackopen/README.md

 + Authentication / Security → **backend only**
   - **JWT**
   - Passport.js
++ Server-state
+  - React Query : managing **asynchronous operations between your server and client**.
+Unlike **Redux**, which is client-state libraries and can be used to **store asynchronous data**, albeit inefficiently when compared to a tool like React Query
 #### APIs:
 + **REST / GraphQL** APIs exposed to clients
 + Third-party APIs: Google Maps API, Stripe API, OpenWeatherMap API